lexedata/lexedata/docs/Manual.md

 ### Export a comparative wordlist

+For

 ### Export coded data for phylogenetic analyses (lexedata.exporter.phylogenetics)

 Lexedata is a powerful tool to prepare linguistic data for phylogenetic analyses.
 It can be used to export a cldf dataset containing cognate judgements as a coded matrix for phylogenetic analyses to be used by standard phylogenetic software (such as BEAST, MrBayes or revBayes).
 Different formats are supported, such as nexus, csv, a beast-friendly xml format, as well as a raw alignment format (similar to the FASTA format used in bioinformatics).
-Lexedata also supports different coding methods for phylogenetic analyses: root-meaning sets, cross-meaning cognate sets, and multistate coding.
-Finally, you can use Lexedata to filter and export a portion of your dataset for phylogenetic analyses, e.g. if some languages or concepts are not fully coded yet, or if you want to exclude specific cognate sets that are not reviewed yet.
+Lexedata also supports different coding methods for phylogenetic analyses: `{term} root-meaning coding`, cross-meaning cognate sets AKA `term {root presence coding}`, and `{term} multistate coding`.

+Finally, you can use Lexedata
+to filter and export a portion of your dataset for phylogenetic analyses, e.g. if some languages or concepts are not fully coded yet, or if you want to exclude specific cognate sets that are not reviewed yet.
-## Command Reference
-`edit/add_central_concepts.py
-edit/simplify_ids.py
-edit/detect_cognates.py
-edit/add_judgement_table.py
-edit/add_concepticon.py
-edit/__init__.py
-edit/change_id_column.py
-edit/align.py
-edit/add_metadata.py
-edit/_cognate_code_language.py
-edit/add_segments.py
-edit/add_singleton_cognatesets.py
-edit/unicode_normalize.py
-edit/add_status_column.py
-edit/_rename_language.py
-edit/add_table.py
-exporter/__init__.py
-exporter/cognates.py
-exporter/phylogenetics.py
-exporter/edictor.py
-importer/__init__.py
-importer/cognates.py
-importer/excel_interleaved.py
-importer/excel_long_format.py
-importer/excel_matrix.py
-importer/edictor.py
-report/homophones.py
-report/extended_cldf_validate.py
-report/coverage.py
-report/__init__.py
-report/judgements.py
-report/nonconcatenative_morphemes.py
-report/filter.py
-report/segments_inventories.py
-util/__init__.py
-util/add_metadata.py
-util/fs.py
-util/excel.py`